Northwest Biotherapeutics: Dendritic cells

-Northwest Biotherapeutics currently has three different DCVax cancer treatments in various levels of clinical trial.
-All three utilize dendritic cells, one of many types of white blood cells.
+Discover in 1973 at Rockefeller University by Dr. Ralph Steinman, dendritic cells act as the general for the adaptive immune system.
+They educate and direct T-Cells and other immune system cells to mount an immune response to cancer cells.
 The basic principle behind the therapy is that if one injects or creates a large enough number of dendritic cells carrying mutant proteins matching a cancer, they excite enough T-cells and B-cells to overwhelm the cancer's defenses.

 DCVax-L

-DCVax-L is a solid-tumor cancer therapy currently in Phase III clinical testing in the US, Canada, Germany and the UK, for newly diagnosed GBM, a common and aggressive form of brain cancer.
-In Germany, it is being tested on all "gliomas", not just newly diagnosed GBM.
+DCVax-L is a solid-tumor cancer therapy for newly diagnosed GBM, a common and aggressive form of brain cancer.
+The 5 year survival rate for GBM using current standard of care is 5%.
+The phase III trial sites include over 80 medical institutions in the U.S., Canada, Germany and the U.K. The results of the trial were peer reviewed and published in the Journal of American Medical Association Oncology in Nov 2022.
+The trial showed a meaningful increase in survival for both new diagnosed and recurrent GBM patients.
+For newly diagnosed the median overall survival was 19.3 months vs. 16.5 months in the external control group.
+The 60 month survival rate was 13% vs. 5.7%.
+For recurrent GBM the mean overall survival rate was markedly higher at 13.2% vs 7.8%.
+Over 2,100 doses of DCVax-L were administer with only 5 serious adverse advents.

 In this variation of the DCVax line, the tumor is removed through surgery, and some of the tumor presented to the aforementioned dendritic cells for the scavenging of tumor proteins.
 These dendritic cells, laden with tumor protein antigens, are then injected under the skin near lymph nodes.
 The dendritic cells then travel to the local lymph node where the dendritic cells present the proteins to the T- and B-cells, as previously described.

 These dendritic cells are grown in the lab from stem cells extracted from the patient's blood.
 Only a sugar-cube-sized sample of the tumor is needed for subsequent presentation to the dendritic cells.
 The tumor sample is first broken down into constituent proteins using a caustic process known as lysing (thus the L in the name DCVax-L).
 After the resulting "tumor lysate" is presented to the dendritic cells, they are ready for subcutaneous injection near the selected lymph node(s).
 (There are approximately 500 lymph nodes in the body; most are peripheral, some are internal.)